jdunkerley/jdunkerley/AWS Developer.md

 # IAM

+- Use CloudTrail to monitor STS

 ## Policy Types
 - Managed Policies (owned by AWS, cannot be edited => copy to customer manage)
 - Customer Manager Policy (only with own account)
 - Inline policy (embedded into the User, Group or Role ==> Customer Manager generally recommended)
+- `aws iam simulate-custom-policy` to test permissions.
+Need to get context keys to supply to CLI

 ## Web Identity Federation
 - Authenticate with other internet providers (e.g. Google, Facebook, Amazon, SAML (Active Directory) and Open ID)